A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another: Quasidifferential Descent Method

-\begin{remark} The problem of a rigorous proof of the above method convergence is rather complicated and remains open; it is beyond the scope of this paper.
-The convergence of some modifications of the subdifferential descent method, as a special case of the quasidifferntial descent method described, was studied in the finite-dimensional case in papers \cite{demvas}, \cite{demmal}.
-It is an interesting problem for future investigations to attempt to spread the ideas of these studies to explore convergence in the more general problem considered in this paper (the case of a quasidifferentiable functional in a functional space).
-Strictly speaking, in the paper presented only the problem of finding the direction of the steepest (quasidifferential) descent in the problem posed is completely solved.
-The examples below show the adequacy of the method used; nevertheless, as just noted, its convergence (in whatever sense) requires additional rigorous justification. \end{remark}

-\begin{remark} One of the possible problems for the future research is application of the main concepts of this paper to some more difficult control problems.
-For example, consider the problem of minimizing the functional under restrictions (\ref{1}), (\ref{2}), (\ref{5}) and $u \in U$ (see (\ref{4''})).
-We don't give here the assumptions regarding the integrand of the functional $J(x, u)$ as in this Remark only the essence of the problem is discussed.
-For simplicity consider now only restriction (\ref{1}) and construct the functional
+\begin{remark} The main concepts described above can be applied to some more difficult control problems.
+For example, consider the problem of minimizing the functional under restrictions (\ref{5.1}), (\ref{5.2}), (\ref{5.5}) and $u \in U$ (see (\ref{5.4''})).
+The vector-function $f_0(x, \dot x,u,t)$ is supposed to be continuous on its domain and to be quasidifferentiable in $(x, z, u)$ and locally Lipschitz continuous at each point $(x, z, u)$ at each fixed $t \in [0, T]$.

-The hypothesis (based on the previous research made in \cite{dolgfom}) is that under some natural assumptions this functional is an exact penalty one.
-This means that there exists such a value $\lambda^* < \infty$ that $\forall \lambda > \lambda^*$ the problem of minimizing the functional constructed is equivalent to the stated problem of minimizing the functional $J(x,u)$ under restriction (\ref{1}).
-We omit the details here.
-Note only that the functional constructed may be treated via the method of the paper presented so it is interesting to try such an approach. \end{remark}